Ceelog/phpdoc-en/src/ref/array.md

 ### Return Values

-Returns the values of `array1` whose values exist in all of the arguments.
+Returns the values of `array` whose values exist in all of the arguments.

 ### Examples